-While the area of this Phase 1 Survey contains a high density of buildings from 1865-1899 and 1899-1936, no cohesive district was found.
-This was probably due to the pattern of subdivision and resubdivision of large estates and the fact that the oldest section of town is bound to be the most redeveloped.
-Since this survey served as a basic introduction to the variety of architectural resources in Kirkwood, no conclusive judgements regarding contributing and noncontributing status were made during this stage of Overall, this area of Kirkwood is a pleasant surveying. older suburban community which is residentially oriented.
+While the area of the Phase 1 Survey contains a high density of buildings from 1865-1899 and 1899-1936, no cohesive district was found.
+This was probably due to the pattern of subdivision and resubdivision of large estates and the fact that the oldest section of town is bound to be the the most redeveloped.
+Since this survey served as a basic introduction to the variety of architectural resources in Kirkwood, no conclusive judgements regarding contributing and noncontributing status were made during this stage of surveying.
+Overall, this area of Kirkwood is a pleasant older suburban community which is residentially oriented.
 The area contained lovely tree shaded lots, often large, as well as tree lined streets.
-The identified buildings represented degrees of conscious style and included buildings designed by noteworthy architects, vernacular adaptions of academic styles by community craftsmen and oddities built by eccentrics.
-Throughout the historical narrative in this report, references were made to buildings which have been razed for two reasons: (1) to provide an ambience and (2) because this survey involved the investigation of such structures when they were originally in the confines of the area of this Phase 1 Survey. order to identify either a thematic approach to a district or to identify a cohesive district or districts, it will be necessary to survey beyond the original 40 blocks of the Village of Kirkwood.
-It appears that the area to the north and the area to the east of the original 40 blocks should be the targets for the next phase of surveying.
-A 1909 plat map and a windshield survey have indicated a high density of older buildings in that area.
+The identified buildings represented designed by noteworthy architects, vernacular adaptations of academic styles by community craftsmen and oddities built by eccentrics.
+Throughout the historical narrative in this report, references were made to buildings which have been razed for two reasons: (1) to to provide an ambience and (2) because this survey involved the investigation of such structures when they were originally in the confines of the area of the Survey.